 What kinds of Special Educational Needs (SEN) does the school provide for?

-The Firs Primary School has a Small Specialist Class, which specialises in meeting the needs of pupils with Social Communication, Complex Learning Difficulties and Autism.
-The SSC is for pupils aged 7 to 11 (Juniors).
-There are 10 pupils with one teacher and one teaching assistant.
+Firs Primary School has two Small Specialist Classes, which specialise in meeting the needs of pupils with Social Communication, Complex Learning Difficulties and Autism.
+S1 Cedar is for pupils aged 4 to 7 and S2 Larch is for Key Stage Two pupils aged 7 to 11.
 All pupils have an EHC plan for Special Educational Needs.
 Currently our pupils’ needs include:

 Pupils are well supported and integrate with other classes in the school in certain areas of the curriculum, as well as during playtime and dinnertime.
 The pupils are taught in multi-sensory lessons and have access to a sensory room, soft play area, cooking/life skills area and an individual playground.